computersarecool/night_walker/README.md

     (copy service files to /etc/systemd/system)
     npm run-script copyServices

-    (from the client directory, gulp)
+    (from the client directory run gulp:)
-    prep, cdnMin, aws tasks
+    prep, cdnMin, aws

     (Use systemctl to start / stop / monitor)